 The Rarest and Most Valuable Virtual Boy Games

 The Nintendo Virtual Boy (check out our Beginner’s Guide) had one of the shortest retail lifespan in console history.
 In Japan it was released in July 1995 and discontinued before the end of the year.
 North America wasn’t much of a different story.
 Ramping up in August of 1995 and wrapping up by March of 1996.
-Because of this, there was not only a small game libary, but may of the late releases were seen in very short supply.
+Because of this, there was not only a small game library, but may of the late releases were seen in very short supply.
 Combine the relative rarity of certain titles with the novelty of the system and many entries in the Virtual Boy make for interesting collectors pieces.

 The Expensive Japanese Virtual Boy Imports

 The lack of a save battery means your scores are wiped when you switch off (passwords for resuming are available).
-Virtual Bowling (and SD Gundam Dimension Wars, which is mentioned below) were the final official Japanese releases for the Virtual Boy.
+Virtual Bowling and SD Gundam Dimension Wars, which is mentioned below, were the final official Japanese releases for the Virtual Boy.

 To make some return on their investment, they were said to have rushed the game out the door.
-The fact ‘Nintendo’ is charmingly spelt ‘Nintenndo’ on the back of the box in addition to the fact that it is considered the worst Virtual Boy game ever released only adds to the rush-job legend.
+The fact that ‘Nintendo’ is charmingly spelt ‘Nintenndo’ on the back of the box in addition to the fact that it is considered the worst Virtual Boy game ever released only adds to the rush-job legend.

-SD Gundam Dimension Wars: $710
+SD Gundam Dimension Wars: $610 – $1100

 SD Gundam Dimension War was released exclusively in Japan by Bandai in 1995 (as mentioned above it was one of the two final official Japanese releases for the Virtual Boy).
 The game’s small print run and exclusivity has kept the demand strong.